 Despite its history as a condoned practice, marital rape is sexual abuse; one spouse cannot force himself or herself onto the other.
 The act of marital rape is now criminalized and repudiated.

 When one partner controls the other partner’s access to economic resources, a situation of economic abuse may arise.
 The abuser may prevent the victim’s access to resources or exploit the victim’s financial situation.
 For example, an abuser may limit the victim’s finances to keep the victim in debt, preventing him or her from improving financial health.

 In other circumstances, the abuser may place the victim on a tightly-scrutinized allowance, monitoring how money is spent and questioning each expense.
 In any case, the goal of the abuser is the victim’s complete dependency

-I am a licensed domestic violence attorney, and I can help you with your case of domestic abuse with sensitivity and compassion.
+As a licensed domestic violence attorney, and I can help you with your case of domestic violence with sensitivity and compassion.
 I will help you petition for an order of protection or a restraining order and assist you with preparing the paperwork to file for divorce.
 I can also coordinate with law enforcement to ensure you stay safe while the legal work moves forward.

-Call me today at 850-CALL-JOE.
-I am an experienced and passionate domestic violence attorney who will work hard for you.
-No case is too small, and your initial consultation is free.
+At the 850-CALL-JOE Law Firm, you’re getting an experienced and passionate domestic violence attorney who will work hard for you.
+Call 850-225-5563 and get a FREE consultation today!